kkrueger-attunix/CosmosDB-GBB-Hackathon/challenges/Module5- Migrating Cassandra On-Prem Apps to CosmsoDB.md

 > In this article, we have seen how to create a Cosmos DB account with Cassandra API and we created a Blazor application with ASP.NET Core hosted template.
 We have used CassandraCSharpDriver NuGet package to connect Blazor with Cassandra.
 We used some CQL (Cassandra Query Language) commands inside our DataAccess provider class.
 We have seen all CRUD operations with our Address Book application.

-26. We will see more Blazor features in upcoming articles.